siegelal7/HW-01-Refactoring-code/README.md

 # HW-01-Refactoring-code

 Welcome to my refactored code for Horiseon.
+The bulk of the refactoring took the form of giving class names to elements in the webpage with common css styling; this way I could use only 1 css styling form to style multiple elements.
+Additionally, I changed the name of the div's that contained the main site content to <main> tags, making it easier to interpret the html code.